 Incorporation papers were filed in 1985, and the new association created a Board of Directors and standing committees.
 One of the first actions of ABTSA was to develop a code of ethics and conduct for treatment providers.
 To more accurately reflect the organization’s focus, ABTSA’s name was changed the following April to the Association for the Behavioral Treatment of Sexual Abusers.

 ABTSA held its first conference in 1987 in Newport, Oregon.
 Subsequent conferences were held throughout the United States and Canada.
 As interest in the organization grew, so did conference attendance and membership.
 This growth expanded ABTSA’s focus to include research and treatment innovation.
 As a result, the word “Behavioral” was dropped from the association’s name in the early 1990s to more accurately represent ATSA’s broadening scope of inquiry.

-As the Association for the Treatment of Sexual Abusers, ATSA has grown into an international organization of approximately 3,000 members representing 20 countries.
-ATSA sets standards and practice guidelines for treatment providers; produces a code of ethics for practitioners; produces the highly ranked peer-reviewed journal, Sexual Abuse: A Journal of Research and Treatment; hosts the world’s largest annual conference and leading educational venue for professionals working on issues related to the treatment, management, and research of sexual abuse; and provides Continuing Education classes to help practitioners gain and maintain up-to-date information on current research and evidence-based best practices.
+As the Association for the Treatment of Sexual Abusers, ATSA has grown into an international organization of approximately 3,000 members representing more than 20 countries.
+ATSA sets standards and practice guidelines for treatment providers; produces a code of ethics for practitioners; produces the highly ranked peer-reviewed journal, Sexual Abuse; hosts the world’s largest annual conference and leading educational venue for professionals working on issues related to the treatment, management, and research of sexual abuse; and provides Continuing Education classes to help practitioners gain and maintain up-to-date information on current research and evidence-based best practices.

 ATSA’s mission is to make society safer by preventing sexual abuse.
 To achieve that, ATSA continues to support and promote sound research, effective practice, informed policy, and comprehensive prevention strategies.